hyperium/tonic/tonic-web/README.md

 # tonic-web

-enables tonic servers to handle requests from grpc-web clients directly, without the need of an external proxy.
+Enables tonic servers to handle requests from `grpc-web` clients directly, without the need of an external proxy.

 ## Getting Started